LEGAL NOTICE & WEBSITE CHARTER

 Users of the website, and more generally the contacts of the website publisher (cf. prospects, clients, suppliers, service providers, contacts,…), may not establish a link to the website without the express prior consent of the website publisher.
 Under no circumstances may such consent be qualified as an implicit affiliation agreement.
 In any event, links to the website must be removed on first demand by the website publisher.

 In addition, the user’s attention is drawn to the fact that the personal data protection policies of these websites may differ from those of the website publisher.
 It is also recommended that the user read the personal data protection policy of each of the third party websites concerned.
-In any event, the website publisher shall not held liable if the data processing conducted through one of these third-party websites contravenes applicable statutory and regulatory provisions.
+In any event, the website publisher shall not held liable if the data processing conducted through one of these third-party websites contravenes applicable legal and regulatory provisions.

 8. Governing law and jurisdiction